wallwriting/redshift_upsert/README.md

 # redshift_upsert
 This creates a stored procedure that runs an upsert to a table

-The stored proc assumes that the transformation process has already happened, and that the results were loaded into a staging table (the source) that has the same schema as the target table.

-It requires the table have the following attributes:
+This is intended to be a "last mile" process, meaning the rest of the transformation has aleady happened (either in database or via a separate ETL engine), with the results loaded into a staging table that has the same (or nearly the same) schema as the target.
+In order to do so, it assumes you have the following information:
   - Primary Key
-  - Version Id (eg a sequence number or a timestamp)
+  - Version Id (eg a sequence number or a timestamp)--this handles cases where the same record has multiple updates
   - DML indicator (eg 'I' for insert, 'U' for update, 'D' for delete)

+Some of these can be derived, like using a file create timestamp for the version id, but all three are necessary in order to do a merge or upsert, otherwise compromises will have to be made:
+  - missing the DML indicator means you will not be able to tackle deletes, only inserts and updates
+  - missing the version id means you can't handle situations where the source row gets updated more than once per batch
+  - missing the primary key means you can only do inserts

+In other words, if you don't have these three attributes, you're going to have problems whether you use this stored procedure or any tool to handle merges.

-It has the following parameters:
+The stored procedure has the following parameters:
   - target table name
   - target primary key column name
   - target version id column name